mfuu/sortable-dnd/docs/guide/utils.md

 ## `on`

-attach an event handler function
+attach an event handler function.

 ```ts
 on(el: HTMLElement, event: String, fn: Function);